 - develop individualized responses in recognition of the physical, social and cultural realities that may affect an individual victim’s situation.

 Speakers: TWSH provides speakers to a wide variety of groups, including colleges and universities, churches, service clubs, workplaces, community groups and other organizations.
 Topics include Domestic Violence 101, Teen Dating Violence 101, The Effects of Domestic Violence on Children, How to Help Someone Who Is Abused, and Intimate Partner Violence.

 Domestic Violence Materials, Brochures, and Resources: TWSH provides brochures, resources, and other materials to educate the community about the issues of domestic violence.
 These materials have been placed in waiting rooms of doctor offices, the walls of high school classrooms, the offices of clergy, the bathrooms of corporations, and resource tables at community organizations.

-To schedule a speaker, training or workshop, or to request materials contact the Community Relations and Volunteer Manager at (314) 772-4535, ext 102 or send an e-mail to firstname.lastname@example.org.
+To schedule a speaker, training or workshop, or to request materials contact the Public Relations Manager at (314) 772-4535, or send an e-mail to firstname.lastname@example.org.

 Community-Based Prevention through Community Networking: our staff actively participates in policy work, community education and the support and development of system’s consciousness of the needs of abuse women, men and children.
 These forums include but are not limited to:

 - Children’s Service Coalition

 - Missouri Coalition Against Domestic & Sexual Violence

 - St. Louis Ending Violence Against Women Network